 b.
 Passengers departing from international locations may apply: Hainan Airlines international offices.

 c. note:Direct ticketing offices , authorized ticketing agents and overseas office may only accept applications for flights departing from their own localities (If transit flights are operated by Hainan Airlines, the ticketing agencies may apply for multiple flights).

 Passengers must apply at least 48 hours prior to departure time.

 A. Medical diagnosis certificate (must provide the original and copy)

-• Outside Chinese territory, this form needs to be filled in by a doctor that has certification in medicine that is recognized by a government department.
+• Outside Chinese territory, the certificate needs to be filled in by a doctor that has certification in medicine that is recognized by a government department.
 If leaving from Africa, medical certificates can also be obtained from Chinese-funded medical institutions.

-• Passengers taking flights departing from domestic locations must provide certificates in Chinese.
+• Passengers taking flights departing from China must provide certificates in Chinese.
 Overseas locations may use certificates in other languages, but must provide an English or Chinese translation version.

 Diagnosis certificate shall include the following information: